darquro/heart-button/README.md

 pod "HeartButton"
 ```

-To integrate MessageKit using [Carthage](https://github.com/Carthage/Carthage), add the following to your Cartfile:
+To integrate using [Carthage](https://github.com/Carthage/Carthage), add the following to your Cartfile:

 ```
 github "darquro/heart-button"